How We Work

 Short and long term impact

 We develop and support carbon containment strategies with large-scale implementation potential.
-Our short-term goal is to support the capture and abatement of short-lived climate pollutants such as methane and HFCs with the equivalent climate benefit of 100 million tons of CO2 by 2030 at an average cost of less than $25 per ton.
-Our long-term goal is to support the removal and mitigation of the equivalent of 1 billion tons of CO2 by 2050 at an average cost of less than $75 per ton.
+Our short-term goal is to support the capture and abatement of short-lived climate pollutants such as methane and HFCs with the equivalent climate benefit of 30 million metric tons of CO2 by 2030 at an average cost of less than $25 per ton.
+Our long-term goal is to support the removal and mitigation of the equivalent of 1 billion metric tons of CO2 by 2050 at an average cost of less than $75 per ton.

 Working with partners